 The pros and cons of a payroll system

-There are pro and cons to any business tool, and payroll is no different.
+There are pros and cons to any business tool, and payroll is no different.

 Advantages of payroll software

-- These days, software as a service (SaaS) is commonplace and a great payroll system can be implemented for a low monthly fee.
+- Low monhtly fee.
+These days, software as a service (SaaS) is commonplace and a great payroll system can be implemented at a reasonable cost.

-- Performing the payroll yourself puts you in the driver's seat.
+- Full control.
+Performing the payroll yourself puts you in the driver's seat.
 You'll have full control over employee wages, taxation and reporting.

-- Outsourcing payroll duties or performing them manually can mean the data isn't always secure.
+- Data security.
+Outsourcing payroll duties or performing them manually can mean the data isn't always secure and that could only add to your list of worries with new GDPR regulations in place.
 Data security is always a key feature of payroll software.

 - Time saved.
-Business software is designed to efficient helping to save you time compared with manual processes.
+Business software is designed to be efficient, helping to save you time compared with manual processes.

 Disadvantages of payroll software